-Waipā Networks provide the customer helpline to report network faults and emergencies.
+The customer helpline is provided by Waipā Networks to report network faults and emergencies.
 The phone number is published on our website and in the local telephone directories.

 ICP

 Installation Control Point is the point at which the electrical supply is deemed to supply an individual customer account.
 This will be where most customers' service main connects to the power pole or pillar in the road reserve.